rom-rb/rom-rb.org/source/learn/introduction/core-concepts.html.md

 $TOC

-Before you start writing any data access code with ROM, it's a good idea to get a high level overview of what each major component is and its overall purpose.
+Before you start writing any data access code with ROM, it's a good idea to get a high-level overview of what each major component is and its overall purpose.

 ROM fundamentally is a series of abstractions built on one another to create